 Public adoption agencies typically have many children available for adoption and are usually much less expensive than a private agency.
 Usually, the children available for adoption through a public agency are older, have lived in foster families, or have special needs.

-In an independent adoption, prospective adoptive parents and birth parent work together throughout the adoption process.
+In an independent adoption, prospective adoptive parents and birth parents work together throughout the adoption process.
 Independent adoption allows the child’s birth parents and the adoptive parents to meet and discuss the specific details of the adoption in private.

 Birth parents may feel better knowing who will adopt their child and often have a voice in choosing an adoptive family.
 Likewise, adoptive parents may feel more confident that the birth parent will follow through with the adoption and may even form a relationship with the birth parents.
 A Gwinnett County adoption attorney may be able to help you decide if an independent adoption is right for you.